Who did the Fulton County D.A. indict along with Trump? Meet the 18 co-defendants in the Georgia election case

 In a statement to CBS News, a spokesperson for Clark called him "a brilliant legal mind who has litigated cases of national significance in and out of government for decades."

-"Willis is exceeding her powers by inserting herself into the operations of the federal government to go after Jeff," said the spokesperson, Rachel Cauley, referring to Fulton County District Attorney Fani Willis.
+"Willis is exceeding her powers by inserting herself into the operations of the federal government to go after Jeff," said the spokesperson, Rachel Cauley.

 Willis launched an investigation into the efforts to reverse the outcome of the 2020 election in Georgia in 2021, which culminated in the indictment unsealed Monday.